Use of Suitable Contracts

 Whether you are the individual or the client, you need to determine the details of the arrangements and document them for IR35 purposes, to try to ensure that claimed self-employed status is genuine rather than merely a tax-driven device or an attempt to avoid employment protection rights.
 A detailed contract ensuring the independence of the individual is a key starting point.

-Employment, self-employment, and the IR35 rules are complex subjects, and we strongly recommended that you take tax and legal advice before relying on or using any of the template documents or other material on the website, or implementing any arrangements.
+Employment, self-employment, and the IR35 rules are complex subjects, and we strongly recommended that you take tax and legal advice before implementing any arrangements.